Economy of the Asante Empire: State revenues

-Gold dust was the main currency of the Asante Empire.
-Mperedwan or Peregwan was the highest denomination in Asante.
-One Peregwan was equal to an Asante weight of 2.25 troy ounces.
 According to Ratray, the Omanhene obtained revenue through death duties, trade, court fees and fines as well as mining.
-The Gyaasehene was responsible for the empire's national treasury.
+The Gyaasewahene was responsible for the empire's national treasury.
 The collection of revenue was decentralized.
 All Paramount Chiefs and Sub-Chiefs possessed a local treasury in their jurisdiction which was managed under the auspices of the Sanaahene, the Royal Treasurer.
 It was the local treasury that the chiefs contained their revenue into.
 Death dues were paid by the family of the deceased.
 The value of the deceased's estate was assessed but scholars such as Kwame Afosa have asserted that the amount to be paid was left to the discretion of the relatives of the deceased.

 Court fees known as Aseda were paid by the innocent party during a court case to the officials who constituted the court.
 Court fees were divided in predetermined proportions among members of the tribunal present at the court as well as the divisional chiefs and the attendants of the palace.
 Fines inflicted upon guilty litigants were paid into the treasury of the Chief.
-In the court of the Asantehene, penalties attached to oaths which were paid by defaulters after court proceedings amounted to as much as 101.25 Peregwan (£810).
+In the court of the Asantehene, penalties attached to oaths which were paid by defaulters after court proceedings amounted to as much as 101.25 Peredwan (£810).
 Atitodie which means "head price" was a fine paid by individuals pronounced liable to death sentence.
 The price could amount to £800.
 Revenue was also acquired from gold mining.
 One third of the proceeds went to the tenant on whose land the mines were worked upon.
 The remainder was given to the chief and sub chief who presided over the region.